Compare Email Hosting

 Email Aliases and Email Forwarding

-[email protected], but there is no such address.
-On some systems, this email is essentially lost, or stored in a hidden log someplace it won't be found until someone goes looking for it.
+On some systems, an email that's sent to the right domain but is nevertheless misspelled is essentially lost.
+Alternatively, it may be stored in a hidden log in a place where it won't be found until someone goes looking for it.

 Advanced Email Features and Applications

 In addition, the following more advanced features may be useful.